k2683/Desert-scene-special-effects-in-Unity/README.md

-For the principles of this project, please refer to ["Simulation of Desert Scenes Based on the URP Pipeline.pdf."](./Simulation of Desert Scenes Based on the URP Pipeline.pdf)
+For the principles of this project, please refer to the document: ["Simulation of Desert Scenes Based on the URP Pipeline.pdf"](./Simulation%20of%20Desert%20Scenes%20Based%20on%20the%20URP%20Pipeline.pdf)